definedclarity/carl/doc/modulespec.rst

     If your module has defined any plugins that aren't callbacks, they should be placed here.
 Plugins are defined using standard Smarty plugin conventions and will only work on Smarty enabled templates/output.

+events/
+    Event handlers can also be put into individual files named by the name of the event they're listening for.
+For every : in the event name, that will look in the directory for it instead.
+So, for example, if you're listening for event "some_module:some_event", the system will look for a file named "events/some_module/some_event.php" and include that. $params will already be in scope for you to use when the file is included.

 tests/
     If this module has a test suite, those tests should be placed in this